PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - Improvements of classic theme images width, accessibility and some lighthouse KPI [#23352](https://github.com/PrestaShop/PrestaShop/issues/23352)[#20775](https://github.com/PrestaShop/PrestaShop/pull/20775)
 - The implementation of Native Lazy Loading on theme classic ([see the complete detail of the feature](https://build.prestashop.com/news/journey-to-improve-the-time-to-interactive-metric/))[#19549](https://github.com/PrestaShop/PrestaShop/issues/19549)
 - The label ‘Out of Stock’ is displayed on Catalog pages [#21105](https://github.com/PrestaShop/PrestaShop/issues/21105)
-- The images on the Product Page can now be swipe on mobile for classic theme [#20431](https://github.com/PrestaShop/PrestaShop/issues/20431)
+- The images on the Product Page can now be swiped on mobile for Classic theme [#20431](https://github.com/PrestaShop/PrestaShop/issues/20431)
 - The subcategories are displayed on Categories pages [#10407](https://github.com/PrestaShop/PrestaShop/issues/10407)

 #### Back-Office improvements